OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - defining the format for the app's URLs
 - register the scheme so that the system directs appropriate URLs to the app
-- handling the URLs that the app receives
+- handling the URLs that the app receives.

 Security issues arise when an app processes calls to its URL scheme without properly validating the URL and its parameters and when users aren't prompted for confirmation before triggering an important action.

 One example is the following [bug in the Skype Mobile app](http://www.dhanjani.com/blog/2010/11/insecure-handling-of-url-schemes-in-apples-ios.html), discovered in 2010: The Skype app registered the `skype://` protocol handler, which allowed other apps to trigger calls to other Skype users and phone numbers.
 Unfortunately, Skype didn't ask users for permission before placing the calls, so any app could call arbitrary numbers without the user's knowledge.
 Attackers exploited this vulnerability by putting an invisible `<iframe src="skype://xxx?call"></iframe>` (where `xxx` was replaced by a premium number), so any Skype user who inadvertently visited a malicious website called the premium number.

 As a developer, you should carefully validate any URL before calling it.
 You can whitelist applications which may be opened via the registered protocol handler.
 Prompting users to confirm the URL-invoked action is another helpful control.

-All URLs are passed to your app delegate, either at launch time or while your app is running or in the background.
-To handle incoming URLs, your delegate should implement methods to:
+All URLs are passed to the app delegate, either at launch time or while the app is running or in the background.
+To handle incoming URLs, the delegate should implement methods to:

-- retrieve information about the URL and decide whether you want to open it.
+- retrieve information about the URL and decide whether you want to open it
 - open the resource specified by the URL.

 More information can be found in the [archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW13) and in the [Apple Secure Coding Guide](https://developer.apple.com/library/archive/documentation/Security/Conceptual/SecureCodingGuide/Articles/ValidatingInput.html).

 In addition, an app may also want to send URL requests (aka. queries) to other apps.
+This is done by:

 - registering the application query schemes that the app wants to query
-- the app can query other apps to know if they can open a certain URL
+- optionally querying other apps to know if they can open a certain URL
-- finally, it can send the URL requests
+- sending the URL requests.

 All of this presents a wide attack surface that we will address in the static and dynamic analysis sections.